Skip to Content

 The final part of your search strategy is to have a look at the results of your search to see if they look useful.
 If your results do not look relevant, you may need to go back to step 2 and consider if there are different words which you can search for.

 Even if your results look relevant to the search topic, you should check if they meet your other requirements.
 For example, the publication date will tell you whether a book or journal article is up-to-date, or possibly obsolete.
-Also, Article Search and many databases will offer options to filter your results by other criteria.
+Also, many databases will offer options to filter your results by other criteria.
 If available, it can be a good idea to filter your results to include only articles from peer-reviewed journals.
 This will ensure that general, non-academic sources are excluded from your results.

 If your search results are still not what you were hoping for, do not give up as a successful search will often take several attempts.
 Your university library may also provide advice on how to make your search strategy more effective.